Plan your safari

 Victoria Falls

-The greatest curtain of falling water on earth — a natural wonder.
+The largest sheet of falling water on earth — a natural wonder.

 Overview